Île Vanier

 Île Vanier is one of the Queen Elizabeth Islands of the Canadian arctic islands in Nunavut, Canada.
-Located at 76°10'N 103°15'W, it has an area of 1126 km2.
+Located at 76° 10′ N 103° 15′ W, it has an area of 1126 km2.
 It has length of 53 km and width of 35 km.
 To the north, across the Arnott Strait, is Cameron Island, and to the south, across the Pearse Strait, is Massey Island. Île Vanier is uninhabited.

-The first known sighting of the island was by Robert Dawes Aldrich in 1851, but its insular nature wasn't proven until the 1950s.
+The first known sighting of the island was by Robert Dawes Aldrich in 1851, but its insular nature was not proven until the 1950s.

-Adam Range reaches elevations in excess of 220 meters.
+Adam Range reaches elevations in excess of 220 metres.